-- In this experiment, 11 antibodies were characterized by their effects on human pathways in THP-1 cells (either wild-type [WT], or target knockout cells [KO]). - The right panel summarizes effects on networks.
+- In this experiment, 11 antibodies were characterized by their effects on human pathways in THP-1 cells (either wild-type [WT], or target knockout cells [KO]). - The right panel summarizes effects on pathways.
 Each point corresponds to one pathway.
-The colors encode the antibodies used. - We are looking for antibody effects that are caused by effects on the target, which means they should be (a) absent in KO cells, (b) not seen with unspecific IgG1 (the blue boxes). - Surprisingly, we found that some antibodies showed similar effects in WT and KO cells, while others either show little effects in both, or show stronger effects in KO than in WT cells.
+The colors encode the antibodies used. - We are looking for antibody effects that are caused by effects on the target, which means they should be (a) absent in KO cells, (b) visible when comparing versus the unspecific IgG1 (the blue boxes). - Surprisingly, we found that some antibodies showed similar effects in WT and KO cells, while others either show little effects in both, or show stronger effects in KO than in WT cells.
+The observations raise question about MoA and quality of the antibodies.

-On the X axis, we plot a score indicating effects in WT compared to IgG1treated controls (positive/negative scores indicate up-/ down-regulation compared with IgG1).
+On the X axis, we plot a score indicating effects in WT compared to IgG1-treated controls (positive/negative scores indicate up-/ down-regulation compared with IgG1).
 On the Y axis, the same is shown for effects compared to IgG1 controls in KO cells.
 Scores are overall lower but far from insignificant.
 Courtesy of Martin Ebeling.